esentialss/btlo-writeups/network-analysis-web-shell.md

 **What is the name of the web shell that the attacker uploaded?**

-If we analize more the packet we can see name of the uploaded web shell.
+If we analyze more the packet we can see name of the uploaded web shell.

 <img width="912" height="332" alt="image" src="https://github.com/user-attachments/assets/4d00a2aa-3220-4307-89ec-4dce8d45d996" />